shagadellic/SolarData/README.md

 ----------------------------------------------------------------------------------------------------------

+API resourses for car appear available from https://www.teslaapi.io/

+App will generate average from db data to determine start / stop based on parameters

+Params to reduce cycling in overcast conditions

-API resourses for car appear available from https://www.teslaapi.io/ App will generate average from realworld data to determine start / stop based on parameters new app will run on android tablet as part of home automation / IoT hub
+new app will run on android tablet as part of home automation / IoT hub

 ----------------------------------------------------------------------------------------------------------